lionnus/SatNOGS-COMMS-FPGA/README.md

 - `ip_repo/`: Houses custom IPs used in the FPGA project.
   - `CCSDS_tx_ip_1.0/`: An IP for transmitting CCSDS data packets.
     - `hdl/`: Contains the RTL (Register Transfer Level) design of the IP and its modules.
-      - `modules/`: Consists of smaller individual hardware modules.
+      - `modules/`: Consists of smaller individual modules.
       - `tb/`: Testbenches for the RTL design.
         - `modules_tb/`: Unit testbenches for individual modules.
         - `top_tb/`: Integration testbenches for the complete IP.